devanshuDesai/Triton-Tinder-Bot/README.md

 ## Known Issues

-This script is known to throw a 403 Error when you use a throwaway email address like: *anbds3@xyz.com*.
+**This script is known to throw a 403 Error when you use a throwaway email address like: anbds3@xyz.com.**

 This occurs because Tinder has built-in security measures to protect it against bots using temporary email addresses like the one I listed above.
 I am unable to come up with a workaround for this problem in such a short time, which means that you will have to use a large service like Gmail for your account.
 I am actively looking to resolve this problem, and if you have a solution to this, I'd be glad to merge your solution.

 ## Note